Trishan97/Trishan-Vassan-KZA-Test-Automation-Challenge/README.md

 <br />

 **Alternatively, all Deliverables are available in the following Google Drive folder :**  [Google Drive Deliverables folder](https://drive.google.com/drive/folders/1g9KNgwbqAdbl6i_D7t3sO0kpdaOeCRks?usp=sharing)

 <br />

-# How to Setup Repo, run Tests and produce test results
+# How to Setup Repo, Run Tests and Generate test results

 Once the Repo has been successfully cloned these steps can be used to set up the tests and execute them locally